 Many localities have some kind of animal rescue center, whether it’s a sanctuary for wild cats, birds, or perhaps even equines.

-Going to a facility like this not only gets your family outside, but it also provides an educational opportunity about the animals being rescued.
+Going to a facility like this not only gets your family outside but also provides an educational opportunity to learn about the animals being rescued.

 Bicycling is not only a convenient form of transportation, but it is also an enjoyable outdoor activity for the entire family.